spine-examples/todo-list/GETTING-STARTED.md

 But first, we must create the bounded context(-s), which is (are) responsible for bringing together the service and the entity layers.

-To do that, we create and instance of `BoundedContext` and register all the repositories in it.
+To do that, we create an instance of `BoundedContext` and register all the repositories in it.
 ```java
 final BoundedContext todoListBc = BoundedContext.newBuilder()
                                                 .setStorageFactorySupplier(() -> storageFactory) // *